7MustafaAdelIbrahim/Data-cleaning/README.md

 ##### Here's another example, birthdays and age values for a set of users.
 We can for example make sure that the age and birthday columns are correct by subtracting the number of years between today's date and each birthday.

-## What to do when we spot inconsistencies with cross-field validation ?
+##### What to do when we spot inconsistencies with cross-field validation ?
 Just like other data cleaning problems, there is no one size fits all solution, as often the best solution requires an in depth understanding of our dataset.
 We can decide to either drop inconsistent data, set it to missing and impute it, or apply some rules due to domain knowledge.
 All these routes and assumptions can be decided upon only when you have a good understanding of where your dataset that comes from and the different sources feeding into it.

-## Completeness and missing data.
+### Completeness and missing data.
 What is missing data?
 Missing data is one of the most common and most important data cleaning problems.
 Essentially, It's when no data value is stored for a variable in an observation, mostly commonly represented as NA or NaN, but can take on arbitrary values like 0 or dot.
 Like a lot of the problems, it's commonly due to technical or human errors.
 Missing data can take many forms.

 	 The missingno package allows to create useful visualizations of our missing data.
 ### Missingness types
 This leads us to missingness types. there are a variety of types of missing data.

-	•Missing Completely at Random data: is when there's missing data completely due to randomness, and there is no systematic relationship between missing 			data and remaining values, such data entry errors.
+#### • Missing Completely at Random data:
+is when there's missing data completely due to randomness, and there is no systematic relationship between missing data and remaining values, such data entry errors.
-	•Missing at Random data: Despite a slightly deceiving name, It's when there is a systematic relationship between missing data and other observed 		values.
+#### • Missing at Random data:
+Despite a slightly deceiving name, It's when there is a systematic relationship between missing data and other observed values.
-	•Missing not at Random: There is a systematic relationship between a column's missing values and unobserved values.
+#### • Missing not at Random:
+There is a systematic relationship between a column's missing values and unobserved values.

 ## How to deal with missing data?
 There's a variety of ways of dealing with missing data.

-	1- dropping missing data.
+	#### 1- dropping missing data.
-	2-imputing them with statistical measures such as mean, median or mode, 3-imputing them with more complicated algorithmic approaches or ones that require some machine learning.
+	#### 2-imputing them with statistical measures such as mean, median or mode,
+	#### 3-imputing them with more complicated algorithmic approaches or ones that require some machine learning.
 	Each missingness type requires a specific approach, and each type of approach has drawbacks and positives.